Jinansh230705/Materio/cookies-policy.md

 ### **2. Types of Cookies We Use**

 #### **Essential Cookies**
-These cookies are necessary for the proper functioning of our website and cannot be turned off in our systems.
+These cookies are necessary for the proper functioning of our website and cannot be turned off.
 They include:
-- Remembering your preferences (e.g., themes or layout settings).
+- Remembering your theme preferences (light/dark).
-- Enabling secure logins.
+- Rembering your page locations - so you dont have to navigate to same page again when you reload the page.
+- Enabling fast loading of last 5 recently opened PDFs.
+- Notifications read checks - so that it doesnt show counts of notification already seen.
+- Site looks (Background image enabled/disabled).

 #### **Performance and Analytics Cookies**
 We use these cookies to analyze how visitors use our website to improve functionality and user experience.
 Examples include:
 - **Google Analytics 4 (GA4):** Tracks site performance and user interactions.
 Data collected may include IP addresses, page views, and session duration.
-- **Adobe PDF API:** Monitors the usage of embedded PDFs and enhances performance.

-#### **Functional Cookies**
-These cookies enhance your experience by remembering preferences and settings, such as:
-- Previously selected themes.
-- User interface customizations.
+- **Mozilla PDF.js:** Used to load PDFs in the popup modal.
+- **FontAwesome:** Icon library used in site for clean look.

 #### **Advertising and Targeting Cookies**
 Currently, we do not use cookies for advertising purposes.
 If this changes, we will update this policy accordingly.